kstenerud/streamux/README.md

 ### Multiplexing

 Message chunks with the same ID must be sent in-order (chunk 5 of message 42 must not be sent before chunk 4 of message 42).
 The message is considered complete once the `termination bit` is set.
 Note that this does not require you to send all chunks for one message before sending chunks from another message.
-They can be multiplexed, like so:
+Chunks from different messages can be sent interleaved, like so:

 * Message 10, chunk 0
 * Message 11, chunk 0